 The first six letters are reserved by the publisher.
 The remaining twenty letters were offered for subscription on a first-come, first-served basis.

 Acid-free paper, full cloth, marker ribbon, sewn bindings, dustjacket, cloth-covered slipcase.

 We accept checks, money orders, and PayPal for pre-purchase of books.
 On single copy purchases, we offer free insured shipping anywhere in the U.S.; see our Shipping Policy statement for complete details.
 Don’t forget, letters and numbers are assigned on a first-come, first-served basis!

 Checks need to be made out to Incunabula and mailed to:

 Seattle WA 98103-1626

 Please provide full contact information on a separate sheet of paper.
 Washington State residents please add 9.5% sales tax.
-Bear in mind that books will not be available before Late Summer 2012.
+Bear in mind that books will not be available before Summer 2014.